acmoura/acmoura.github.io/content/home/about.md

 # About me

 I am a Ph.D. candidate in Economics at Tilburg University.
 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
-My research investigates the effects of public policy on the healthcare system and health outcomes.
+My research investigates the effects of public policies on the healthcare system and health outcomes.

 I will join the health economics group at [ZEW](https://www.zew.de/en/), Mannheim, as a post-doctoral researcher starting in fall 2021.